davedoesdemos/DatalakeDocs/README.md

 This, in turn, enables us to pull the transitional data set out later and promote it to full data set if a second use case is found to consume it.
 This is analogous to the idea of silver or curated in other documentation, but it should be noted that this is not a function of the lake, or a layer on the lake but of a data set itself.

 ![promotedDataSet.png](images/promotedDataSet.png)

+## Access Control

+As a general rule, access control should be carried out at the presentation layer and not within the lake itself.
+Just like a SAN, there are very few scenarios where end users would need direct access to the data contained within.
+Instead, use of permissions on mount points, Data Factory connections or other systems should be the first choice.